Anne C. Black PhD

 Applied Statistics, Measurement, Addictions, HIV Risk Behavior

-- Feasibility Study: EMA to Measure High-Risk Sexual Behavior in OEF/OIF/OND Veterans (PI): A pilot study using ecological momentary assessment to measure daily fluctuation in PTSD symptoms, impulsivity, mood, and high-risk behavior.
+- Career Development Award: Ecological Momentary Assessment of High-Risk Sexual Behavior in OEF/OIF/OND Veterans (PI): A study of male Veterans using EMA to measure daily fluctuation in PTSD symptoms, perceptions of invincibility, impulsivity, and high-risk behavior.

 - Improving Clinician's Ratings of Financial Incapability (Rosen, PI): A multi-site validation study of a new instrument designed to measure patients' money management ability.